CUSTOMER SPOTLIGHT

 Tools to make for future-ready students

-“We want to help students become future ready.
+“We want to help students become future-ready.
 This is something that they will have to take with them into their working life, not just their learning life.
 At the higher education level, students manage their own [Verbit] booking.
-Having a service they know how to access and use, means they don’t have to ask permission or involve other people if they don’t want to disclose.
+Having a service that they know how to access and use means they don’t have to ask permission or involve other people if they don’t want to disclose.
 Once they’ve learned how to use the platform in their tertiary studies, they can then use that in their working life.”